gateauyahourt/keveun-cv-robot/readme.md

 ## Dataset

-The training data (`training_data.json`) contains Q&A pairs about a rich fictional universe, including:
+The training data (`training_data_cv.json`) contains Q&A pairs about myself (my CV).
-- Characters (e.g., Zephyr the Magnificent, Dr. Luna Starweaver)
-- Places (e.g., Neothopolis, Echo Forest)
-- Concepts (e.g., Stellar Harmony Theory, Chronosphere Paradox)
-- Technologies (e.g., Luminary Protocol, reality-shift technology)

-The dataset is structured as a JSON file with a "conversations" array containing question-answer pairs.
+The dataset is structured as a JSON file with a "instructions" array containing instruction-response pairs.

 ## Notes